norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 We know these stories too.
 (M/F)AANG tech layoffs in the range of 40,000 people (as of 2/24), with more likely to come.
 320,000+ layed off across tech in 23/24.
 VC funding at the lowest point in 6 years, and 62% lower than the funding peak of 2022.
 Engineers that had only recently settled into cushy management jobs suddenly upended, taking consulting or contract work to fill the gap.
 Post after painful social media post from displaced big tech Engineers who can't seem to find that next role.
 And a looming fear of Artificial Intelligence that might quickly automate away once thought "sacred" and un-automatable skills.

 #### The Indian summer
 During these "dark times", OpenAI went from $29B to over $80B in value.
 20 new AI unicorns were minted in 2023 (the slowest year for new unicorns in half a decade).
-Opportunities abound for Engineers to join the AI cash grab, typically by wrapping the OpenAI api in a few lines of javascript and running to the nearest investor with an open wallet.
+Good fortune abounds for an Engineer wishing to join the AI cash grab; typically it is as easy as wrapping the OpenAI api in a few lines of javascript and running to the nearest investor with an open wallet.
 "Look my app summerizes {thing}!"
 "My app has a personality like Joe Pesci!" and the checks pile up.

-But there is
+But remember, we called this moment the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNDUxMzQ5MTMsMTAxNjExOTQ1MywtMT
+eyJoaXN0b3J5IjpbLTE0MzI5MjU5MjgsMTAxNjExOTQ1MywtMT
 kzMDM2MTMxLDE5NTI1NzUwMTEsLTQ2NDIwNzYzMywtMzQ4NTQz
 OTE2LDIyMDYwMjg0LC05NzEwNjkyNjAsMjAzOTYwNDczNyw3Mz
 UzMTkzNTQsMTI2MTIyNDI4LDk3MzE1MzE3OSwtMTgyNjMwOTEz